-And near the cave where Christ was born there was a tower about a thousand miles away, called Ader.
-Which was the dwelling place of the shepherds.
+And near the cave where Christ was born, there was a tower about a thousand miles away called Ader, which was the dwelling place of the shepherds.
 There it happened that night that three shepherds were not asleep.
-And they were watching their flock, and behold, the first-born among the heavenly powers – whom St. Cyprian reckons to be the benefactor Gabriel – appeared to them in great light.
-Shining with heavenly glory and with the same light shining on them.
+And they were watching their flock, and behold, the first-born among the heavenly powers – whom St. Cyprian reckons to be the benefactor Gabriel – appeared to them in great light—shining with divine glory and the same light shining on them.
 And they, seeing him, were greatly afraid.

 According to biblical and historical sources, great miracles were also performed at the time and moment of the Lord’s birth throughout the world, for in that hour through which our Lord passed through the gate of virginity sealed with purity.
-Also in that same hour, in the cave, a spring of water gushed forth from the rock.
+Also, in the cave, a spring of water gushed forth from the rock in that same hour.
 In Rome, a spring of oil came out of the earth and flowed into the River Tiber.

-And an idolatrous mountain, which was called everlasting, fell, and the idols were broken, and they’re also three suns appeared in heaven.
-In Spain the same night a cloud brighter than the sun appeared.
-In the land of Judah the vineyards of Engaddius sprang up, it being winter.
+And an idolatrous mountain, called everlasting, fell; the idols were broken, and there were also three suns in heaven.
+The same night, a cloud brighter than the sun appeared in Spain.
+In the land of Judah, the vineyards of Engaddius sprang up, it being winter.
 And above all, as it is written in the Gospel, angels descended from heaven with songs and appeared to men in the sight of their eyes.

 Read also: What did Jesus do after His Resurrection?